istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/lightstep/index.md

 ## Before you begin

-1. Ensure you have a SNCO account.
-You can use the free community tier and sign up [here](https://info.servicenow.com/developersignup.html).
+1. Ensure you have a Cloud Observability account.

 1. Ensure sure you have a SNCO [access token](https://docs.lightstep.com/docs/create-and-manage-access-tokens).
 Access tokens allow your app to communicate with your SNCO project.